mnlazs/holbertonschool-web_front_end/README.md

 ---

 ## Learning Objectives:bulb:

-What you should learn from this project:
+- What you should learn from this project:

-- What is CSS
+- What Developer Tools in your browser are
+- How to open the Developer Tools on Chrome, Firefox, Safari, and Edge.
+- How to use the elements tab to edit HTML and CSS
-- How to add style to an element
+- How to audit a page according to the tips suggested by Lighthouse
-- What is a class
+- How to create and run snippets on a pages.
+- How to get information about files and server configurations
+- How to block requests
-- What is a selector
+- How to know how much JavaScript or CSS is used on a page
-- How to compute CSS Specificity Value
+- How to detect 404 issues
-- What are Box properties in CSS
-- How does the browser load a webpage
+- How to move elements on a webpage
 ---

 ## Requirements